19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) if required by the Board, furnish a guarantee by any person acceptable to the Board,

-for the repayment to the Board to the account of that member in the Fund from whose account such withdrawals were made, all such withdrawals plus interest in such manner and within such time as may be prescribed.
+for the repayment to the Board to the account of that member in the Fund from whose account such withdrawals were made, all sums withdrawn, together with the whole or such part, as the Board may determine, of the interest that would have been payable thereon, in such manner and within such time as may be prescribed.

 [57/2007 wef 01/01/2008]